Helmut Hönl

-Helmut Hönl (February 10, 1903 in Mannheim, Germany – March 29, 1981 in Freiburg im Breisgau) was a German theoretical physicist who made contributions to quantum mechanics and the understanding of atomic and molecular structure.
+Helmut Hönl (10 February 1903– 29 March 1981) was a German theoretical physicist who made contributions to quantum mechanics and the understanding of atomic and molecular structure.

 Biography

+Helmut Hönl was born in 1903 in Mannheim, German Empire.

 From 1921 to circa 1923, Hönl studied at the University of Heidelberg and the University of Göttingen, followed by the University of Munich, where he studied under Arnold Sommerfeld.
 He was granted his doctor of philosophy in 1926.
 In 1929, he became assistant to Paul Peter Ewald at the Stuttgart Technische Hochschule until 1933, after which he was a Privatdozent.
-1940 he became extraordinary professor at the University of Erlangen and 1943 ordinary professor for theoretical physics at the University of Freiburg, where he emerited 1971.
+In 1940 he became extraordinary professor at the University of Erlangen and 1943 ordinary professor for theoretical physics at the University of Freiburg, where he became emeritus in 1971.